esphome/esphome-docs/components/climate/bang_bang.rst

   the climate device is placed into fan only mode (it may not heat or cool, but will activate its fan as needed based on the upper target temperature value).

-**Note that the above actions are not to be used to activate cooling or heating devices!**
+**The above actions are not to be used to activate cooling or heating devices!**
 See the previous section for those.

 Fan Mode Actions